-The decimal number wrap specifies that logging is to be directed to the second temporary file <directory>/CMXMa<pid> after wrap \ BUFSIZ bytes (with BUFSIZ as defined in <stdio.h>).
+The decimal number wrap specifies that logging is to be directed to the second temporary file directory/CMXMapid after wrap 1024 bytes.
+Here, pid means process ID.

-The second file CMXMa<pid> is handled by the trace mechanism in the same way as CMXLa<pid>.
+The second file CMXMapid is handled by the trace mechanism in the same way as CMXLapid.

-After every wrap \ BUFSIZ bytes, the trace mechanism switches between CMXLa < pid > and CMXMa < pid >.
-When this is done the old contents of the second file are lost. -r wrap not specified: wrap = 128 is assumed.
+After every wrap 1024 bytes, the trace mechanism switches between CMXLapid and CMXMapid.
+When this is done the old contents of the second file are lost.